ones1kk/assertions/README.md

     .containsAny("1", "2", "a")
     .as("The given 'actual' should not contain null.")
     .doesNotContainNull()
+    // if above assertions are paased, then if below assertions are failed, default error message will be printed.
     // check the given 'actual size.
     .hasSize(4)
     // The size of given 'actual' should be larger than the size of given 'expected'.